 Mold can cause major damage to wood, to say nothing of its potential negative impact on people’s health.
 Trying to find mold is worthwhile, but a wood moisture meter can’t actually detect the mold.

 A moisture meter can tell you if excess moisture exists in an area.
 Based on those findings, you can then conclude whether or not it is highly probable that mold may grow in that area since a high moisture condition promotes mold growth.

-6. Measuring moisture content at only one spot.
+6. Measuring moisture content at only one spot

 Wood meters measure the moisture at the spot where you’re using the meter.
 Moisture doesn’t exist evenly throughout the board or especially throughout a large batch of wood.
-You want to take readings from multiple spots so you can get a full picture.
+You want to take readings from multiple spots to get a full picture.
 You may find some outlier readings.

-7. Don’t leave your moisture meter in the rain.
+7. Don’t leave your moisture meter in the rain

 This seems like another “duh” mistake, like measuring wood when it’s covered in moisture.
 But you’d be surprised how often people leave their meters exposed in the back of their trucks and then Mother Nature does her thing.
 Just because meters can read moisture in wood doesn’t mean they’ll work if moisture leaks into their circuitry.

 When you’re not using the meter, put it in its case and store it someplace dry.